uab-cgds-worthey/DITTO-UI/ReadMe.md

 ## Description

-A web app where anyone can lookup variants and understand the mechanism/details of these variants such as domain, function, DITTO deleterious score and Clinvar reported significance.
+A web app where anyone can lookup variants and understand the mechanism/details of these variants such as function, DITTO deleterious score and Clinvar reported significance.

 ## Data

-DITTO-UI comprises precomputed DITTO scores for missense variants using dbNSFP data (downloaded on 03/19/2022) for training DITTO and making predictions.
-Domain information is extracted from Uniprot via an API query on page render.
+DITTO-UI comprises precomputed DITTO scores for any variant using annotations from openCravat for making predictions.
+Annotations are extracted from openCravat API query on page render.

 ## Usage